Pick a Pose, Any Pose...

-When I first started practicing yoga some thirty years ago, I would trudge over to the Protestant church on Lake Street in South Minneapolis—even on the coldest of winter days—to study in the church basement with William Pottengeier, an Iyengar teacher known for his extensive knowledge of the body and his jovial manner.
+When I first started practicing yoga some thirty-five years ago, I would trudge over to the Protestant church on Lake Street in South Minneapolis—even on the coldest of winter days—to study in the church basement with William Pottengeier, an Iyengar teacher known for his extensive knowledge of the body and his jovial manner.

-Sitting with legs folded pristinely underneath the torso, William would lead a small group of us—maybe five or six students at most—in a mysterious invocation to the three-headed cobra sage named Pat Tan Jali.
+Sitting with legs folded pristinely underneath the torso, William would lead a small group of us—maybe five or six students at most—in a mysterious invocation to the three-headed cobra sage named Pat-Tan-Jali.
 For the next hour and a half, we would huddle around William demonstrating postures with the utmost precision.
-He would then urge us to exactingly perform the same posture, down to the most minute detail.
-A hushed tone would settle onto the class as we performed each āsana in an almost ritualistic occult fashion that was sure to awaken our latent faculties of supersensuous powers—lifting some miniscule muscle, externally rotating some specific limb, aligning the inner and outer portions of some part of the body I didn’t even know I possessed.
+He would urge us to exactingly perform the same posture, down to the most minute detail.
+A hushed tone would settle into the class as we performed each āsana in an almost ritualistic occult fashion that was sure to awaken our latent faculties of supersensuous powers—lifting some miniscule muscle, externally rotating some specific limb, aligning the inner and outer portions of some part of the body that I didn’t even know I possessed.
 I felt simultaneously confounded by the profusion of new somatic information and exhilarated by inhabiting my body in a wholly different way.

 Over the next week or two, I would practice the poses I learned from William at home.
 Trying each pose on like a sumptuous garment in an upscale boutique, I would attempt to remember every detail from every conceivable angle from the feet to the head and back down again—lift, roll, tuck, anchor, invite.
 As I tried each pose on, I would adjust, alter, and adapt the pose to my frame all the while paying heed to William’s voice in my head, reminding me to focus on the precise structural alignment in the physical body.